Find Me in Paris

-Find Me in Paris is an English-language teen science-fantasy dramedy series that premiered on April 14, 2018, on Hulu, produced by ZDF and Cottonwood Media.
+Find Me in Paris is an English-language teen science-fantasy dramedy series that premiered on April 14, 2018, on Hulu and Netflix (only for season 1), produced by ZDF Enterprises and Cottonwood Media.
 The series is filmed on location in Paris, in areas such as the Palais Garnier and Opera National de Paris.
 The second season, consisting of 26 episodes, premiered on August 16, 2019.
 Later that year, the series was renewed for a third and final season, which premiered on August 21, 2020.
 Find Me in Paris is available in over 130 countries.

-In 2022, an upcoming successor series by the same creators and producers titled Spellbound was announced.
+In 2022, a forthcoming successor series by the same creators and producers titled Spellbound was announced.
 The new series would be set in the same location of the Paris Opera Ballet School, but with a new cast of characters and a focus on magic rather than time travel.

 Plot

 Season 1

-Helena 'Lena' Grisky, a Russian princess from 1905, is training to be a ballerina at the Opéra de Paris and is the school's top student.
+Lena Grisky, a Russian princess from 1905, is training to be a ballerina at the Opéra de Paris and is the school's top student.
 Her boyfriend Henri is unaware that his family are time travellers, and he discovers a time-piece hidden by his father, which he gives to Lena as a gift, thinking it is just a piece of jewellery.
 Lena is transported and trapped in the year of 2018, leaving Henri battling to find a way to bring her back and to fight off the Time Collectors, who set out to capture Lena.

 Meanwhile in 2018, Lena must continue to attend ballet school at the modern Opéra de Paris in order to keep her identity a secret and remain in Paris until she can return to 1905.
-However, despite wanting to return to 1905, Lena soon settles into her new time period and makes new friends in some of the school's other students - Jeff, Dash and Ines, who becomes her best friend and the first to discover her secret.
+However, despite wanting to return to 1905, Lena soon settles into her new time period and makes new friends with some of the school's other students - Jeff, Dash and Ines, who becomes her best friend and the first to discover her secret.
 However, she also finds a rival in the ruthless Thea, who sees Lena as a threat to her ambition to be the school's best dancer.
 To make things even more complicated, even though Lena has not forgotten Henri, she ends up falling for Max, who becomes her dance partner.
 She also finds a love for a new dance genre, hip-hop, when she joins Max's dance group called the BLOK.
 With all these conflictions, Lena is left with a dilemma: return to 1905 or stay in the future.